 For specific details on the facilities at each shop, contact the store directly.

 The three shopping malls at Canary Wharf offer an accessible alternative to the high street, with many high street stores, as well as pubs and restaurants, in one location.
 The shopping centre is step-free and there are wheelchair-accessible toilets throughout.
+Call +44 (0)20 7418 2675 to hire a wheelchair for free.
 Individual store access varies.

 Fortnum & Mason